angelamchoi/JS-Codewars/README.md

 # ⚔️ Codewars Javascript Edition

 ## About
-- Solving Javascript Codewars for fun and while strengthening my JavaScript concepts.
+- I'm solving codewars problems for fun to strengthen my `JavaScript` concepts.

-- I've included instructions, solutions, and notes to help spread the knowledge to others.
+- I've decided to include instructions, solutions, and notes to help spread the knowledge to others.